HECBioSim/Longbow/README.rst

 Longbow
 =======

-Longbow is a piece of software that acts as a job proxying tool for biomolecular simulations, Longbow reproduces the native look and feel of using popular molecular dynamics packages (AMBER, CHARMM, GROMACS, LAMMPS and NAMD), with the difference that when those packages are used through Longbow simulations can be run on High Performance Computing (HPC) resources such as ARCHER.
-Longbow handles jobs setup in terms of creating job submission scripts, automatically stages input files, launches and monitors jobs and stages back simulation results.
-The option is also there to persistently monitor and stage (realtime local syncing with remote simulation files) simulation files at a specified time interval.

-This is designed to have the jobs running on the HPC remote resource appear to the user as if the simulation has run on their local computer/cluster.
-Users do not have to concern themselves with writing submission files, nor do they have to worry about staging.
-Longbow provides a convenient interface for generating large ensembles of simulation jobs which in effect extends the packages it supports.
+Longbow is an automated simulation submission and monitoring tool.
+Longbow is designed to reproduce the look and feel of using software on the users local computer with the difference that the heavy lifting is done by a supercomputer.

+Longbow will automatically generate the necessary submit files and handle all initial file transfer, monitor jobs and transfer jobs at periodic and configurable intervals, and perform final file transfer and cleanup.

+Longbow can be used to launch one-off jobs, generate ensembles of similar jobs or even run many different jobs over many different supercomputers.

+Out of the box, Longbow is currently supporting the PBS/Torque, LSF, SGE, Slurm, SoGE schedulers and ships with application plugins for commonly used bio-molecular simulation softwares AMBER, CHARMM, GROMACS, LAMMPS, NAMD.
+Longbow is however highly configurable and will function normally with generic software without plugins, however plugins can easily be made to extend Longbow to fully support applications and schedulers that do not ship out of the box.

 Licensing